Changing the face of what it means to be a man.

 You are human.
 I am human.
 We are HUMEN.

 “If the only tool you have is a hammer, you tend to see every problem as a nail.” — Abraham Maslow

 We really need to stop just pulling people out of the river.
 It’s long overdue to go upstream and help to prevent people from falling in.
 Growing up anger was the answer to all my problems.
 When I was younger, the only tool I thought I had was a hammer.
 Quickly, without meaning or wanting to, I trashed everything in front of me.

 I arrived at a lonely place, where I felt like I didn’t want to live but at the same time I didn’t want to die.

 I tried everything to shake the emptiness.
 I found destructive ways to cope because I didn't know any other way.
 Most days felt like an exercise in survival.
 I took the anger out on myself, and did a pretty good job of beating myself up but also did a great job of pretending life was fine.

 It was only when, by chance, I encountered other people speaking honestly, sharing familiar stories, that I realised I wasn’t alone in these feelings of anxiety about life – that there is another path.

 I was in two minds about creating HUMEN because even though I strongly believe vulnerability is a strength, I felt like telling people about my struggle would make me appear to be less capable.
 But that just reaffirmed why HUMEN needs to be in the world.
-I founded HUMEN to provide as many boys and men as possible with a better way.
-HUMEN is what I wish had existed years ago and what we need in the world today; because we are all, human.
+I founded HUMEN to provide as many men as possible with a better way.
+HUMEN is what I wish had existed years ago and it's what we need in the world today, because we are all human.